TsotsosLab/SMILER/README.md

 ### Running Docker models on Windows

-In order to run the SMILER Docker models on Windows SMILER needs to be run through a WSL 2 (Windows subsystem for Linux 2) distribution.
+In order to run the SMILER Docker models on Windows, SMILER needs to be run through a WSL 2 (Windows subsystem for Linux 2) distribution.
 Here is a guide for installing WSL 2: https://docs.docker.com/desktop/windows/wsl/.
 Using the WSL 2 terminal for your chosen distro will allow you to follow the SMILER CLI running procedure.
 Note: this only works for the non-MATLAB models.

 ### Running MATLAB models on Windows